shady-cs15/CoMLRL/docs/content/docs/user-guide/ac-finetuning.md

 {{% /hint %}}

 {{% hint warning %}}
-CoMLRL implements on-policy IAC, which computes the policy gradient using the current policy's samples without importance sampling or ratio clipping.
+For simplicity, IAC computes the policy gradient using the current policy's samples without importance sampling or ratio clipping.
 {{% /hint %}}

 {{% hint warning %}}